altaga/Polkasend-APAC-Hackathon/README.md

 ## POS - WalletConnect 2.0 Payments:

-- One of the most important processes is being able to make payments at the POS through WalletConnect 2.0, being this the pillar of our device, ya que esto provee una experiencia de pago similar a los pagos actuales sin contacto, a su vez el poder realizar los pagos con cualquiera de los X-Tokens disponibles en la red de moonbeam, los pagos pueden realizarse ya sea entre las redes como una transaccion tradicional o cross chain mediante el lemguaje XCM, por ejemplo mostraremos como se realiza una transaccion desde moonbeam a una parachain.
+- One of the most important processes is being able to make payments at the POS through WalletConnect 2.0, being this the pillar of our device.
+Since this provides a payment experience similar to current contactless payments, in turn being able to make payments with any of the X-Tokens available in the moonbeam network, payments can be made either between the networks as a traditional transaction or cross chain using the XCM language, for example we will show how a transaction is made from moonbeam to a parachain.

   <img src="https://i.ibb.co/L6Sv9bn/vlcsnap-2023-07-21-20h09m29s388.png" width="32%" >
   <img src="https://i.ibb.co/QkMJ2Mr/vlcsnap-2023-07-21-20h09m50s015.png" width="32%">
   <img src="https://i.ibb.co/txZrQHw/vlcsnap-2023-07-21-20h10m06s933.png" width="32%">

-- When the reference is created by QR, it can be paid through any wallet compatible with WalletConnect 2.0, however our Main App also allows payment through NFC, segun la seleccion del token, el POS configurara la transaccion con la correcta multilocation address [Appendix II](#appendix-ii).
+- When the reference is created by QR, it can be paid through any wallet compatible with WalletConnect 2.0, however our Main App also allows payment through NFC.
+According to the token selection, the POS will configure the transaction with the correct multilocation address [Appendix II](#appendix-ii).

     <img src="https://i.ibb.co/2KH3gbz/vlcsnap-2023-07-21-20h10m13s631.png" width="32%">
     <img src="https://i.ibb.co/7rhx4Jv/vlcsnap-2023-07-21-20h10m46s015.png" width="32%">
     <img src="https://i.ibb.co/BGdjkRM/vlcsnap-2023-07-21-20h10m50s739.png" width="32%">

-- La seccion de codigo que configura la multilocation address es la siguiente, es sumamente importante que sea correcta sino los fondos podria perderse.
+- The section of code that configures the multilocation address is the following, it is extremely important that it is correct otherwise the funds could be lost.

         const multilocation = [
             1,